-Also known as Project Summary, Project Initiation Document, and Project Definition Report.
+• Also known as Project Summary, Project Initiation Document, and Project Definition Report.

 Variants include Project Statement of Work and Terms of Reference.

 The components of a project charter vary depending on the methodology used.
-For example, it is useful in Lean Six Sigma to include elements that are related to the process improvement methodology such as a summary of the voice of the customer (VOC), defect definition, estimated defect level, baseline data and COPQ.
+For example, it is used in the Define phase of Lean Six Sigma to include elements that are related to the process improvement methodology, such as a summary of the voice of the customer (VOC), defect definition, baseline defect levels, and COPQ.
 It is important to note that although project charters are short and brief, they often refer to more detailed documents.
-Let’s discuss now the key elements of a project charter.

 Business Case Summary